javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 We often have a need to perform similar actions many times in a row.

-For example, when we need to output goods from the list one after another.
+For example, when we need to output goods from a list one after another.
 Or just run the same code for each number from 1 to 10.

 *Loops* are a way to repeat the same part of code multiple times.